On finite type epimorphisms of rings: preliminaries

-In this article, by an epimorphism $\phi:R\rightarrow S$ we mean it is an epimorphism in the category of commutative rings.
-Although the class of injective ring maps is precisely coincide to the class of monomorphisms of rings.
-But the surjective ring maps are just special cases of the epimorphisms.
-As a specific example, the canonical ring map $\mathbb{Z}\rightarrow\mathbb{Q}$ is an epimorphism while it is not surjective.
-Many nice properties are equivalent to the concept of ``epimorphism":\\
+By an epimorphism $\phi:R\rightarrow S$ we mean it is an epimorphism in the category of (commutative) rings.
+Surjective ring maps are special cases of epimorphisms.
+As a specific example, the canonical ring map $\mathbb{Z}\rightarrow\mathbb{Q}$ is an epimorphism of rings while it is not surjective. \\